 Designing your tattoos

 - The color picker makes matching a breeze.
 Whenever you see a color bar or eyedropper icon, click it.
-Pluck a hue from anyplace on your canvas, and your overlay will change to the same color.
+Pluck a hue from anyplace on your canvas, and your graphic will change to the same color.

 - If you’re making tats with text, be sure to flip it horizontally so it doesn’t display backward on your skin.